KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 ### Facial Expression Model

 The facial expression analysis leverages a Spatiotemporal Recurrent Neural Network (STRNN) that combines spatial and temporal attention mechanisms.
-This sophisticated architecture enables both spatial feature extraction and temporal pattern recognition, making it particularly well-suited for analyzing facial expressions as it can capture both spatial relationships within individual frames and temporal patterns across frame sequences.
+This architecture enables both spatial feature extraction and temporal pattern recognition, making it particularly well-suited for analyzing facial expressions as it can capture both spatial relationships within individual frames and temporal patterns across frame sequences.

 The STRNN architecture incorporates both spatial and temporal attention mechanisms to process facial expressions effectively.
 The spatial attention component allows the model to focus on relevant facial regions and features within each frame, while the temporal attention mechanism helps track and analyze changes in expressions over time.
 This dual attention approach is crucial for depression detection, as it enables the model to identify subtle changes in facial expressions that may indicate depressive symptoms.

 The architecture employs bidirectional LSTM cells for temporal modeling, allowing it to process sequences in both forward and backward directions.
 This bidirectional approach ensures that the model can capture both past and future context when analyzing facial expressions, leading to more comprehensive feature extraction.
 The model also incorporates dropout and batch normalization techniques to prevent overfitting and ensure stable training.

-This sophisticated architecture provides several advantages for facial expression analysis in the context of depression detection.
+This architecture provides several advantages for facial expression analysis in the context of depression detection.
 It effectively captures spatial relationships in facial features while modeling temporal changes in expressions over time.
 The integration of both local and global facial information, combined with robust feature learning through hierarchical processing, allows the model to detect subtle patterns that may be indicative of depressive states.

 ## Implementation Details

 ### Text Model Implementation

 The text-based model implementation leverages scikit-learn's Pipeline architecture, integrating TF-IDF vectorization with Random Forest classification.
-The implementation's foundation lies in its sophisticated text processing pipeline:
+The implementation's foundation lies in its text processing pipeline:

 ```python
 text_model = Pipeline([